Khamzat Chimaev’s moment of truth arrives in UFC 273 clash with Gilbert Burns

 Last time out, in October, the 27-year-old faced a step-up in competition in Li Jingliang, yet slammed the "Leech" to the mat while talking to UFC president Dana White through the fence, before choking Jingliang out cold.
 That was as much of a statement as Chimaev could have made against his first top-15 opponent.

-Now, however, he will face the third-ranked welterweight in the UFC.
+Now, however, he will face the second-ranked welterweight in the UFC.
 It is a remarkable leap but a win would solidify Chimaev's status as a title contender, a status that has stemmed from the manner of his victories rather than the calibre of his opponents.

 Here, though, the "Wolf" has the chance to produce another performance of that ilk but against a former title challenger.
 This is an intriguing match-up.
 Burns is such a versatile combatant and even dropped champion Kamaru Usman in their clash last year.
 The Brazilian has heavy hands and is a world-class jiu-jitsu practitioner.